-As we bid goodbye to the Year of the Rat, we hope the approaching Ox year will bring us better fortune than the last.
+As we bid goodbye to the year that’s passed, we hope the approaching one will bring us better fortune than the last.
 Like any other respectable Chinese person, I intend to wear lots of red, feast until I pass out, and catch up with my family members over Zoom.
 My Chinese heritage is from the southern province of Canton and when my grandparents moved to Malaysia in the early 1950s, they brought their culture along with them.
 Like many of the Chinese diaspora spread across the world, we celebrate Chinese New Year as if we had never left China.

 Currently, I work and live in Hong Kong while most of my family members are back in Malaysia.
 This will be the first year where I won’t be traveling home for the holiday, but it will also be the first year where I would have to give red packets instead of receiving them.
 It is a Chinese custom to hand out red packets (红包 hongbao in Mandarin) to the younger, unmarried members of the family once you get married (and presumably older) yourself.
 You will find bills in your local currency inside these packets, and the closer you are to the giver the higher amount of money you will receive.
 They are supposed to symbolize luck and happiness and even possess the power to ward off evil spirits!